 First Day of School Pics

-The annual tradition continues with your first day of school photos at the Indiana Memorial Union Centennial Patio with President Whitten and Provost Applegate on 8/23 from 11 am-2 pm.
-Free cake and cupcakes too to celebrate your first day too!
+Time flies, so capture your first day at the Indiana Memorial Union Centennial Patio with President Whitten and Provost Shrivastav on 8/22 from 11 am-2 pm.

 Fall Student Involvement Fair